-Responding to Violations of Alcohol, Tobacco, and Drug Policy disciplinary actions, program administrators will be guided by district guidelines for the discipline of both elementary and secondary students in providing student consequences for defined student behaviors.
+Responding to Violations of Alcohol, Tobacco, and Drug Policy

+Students violating SCEC's alcohol, tobacco, and drug policy will be subject to disciplinary action.
+To maintain equity in disciplinary actions, program administrators will be guided by district guidelines for the discipline of both elementary and secondary students in providing student consequences for defined student behaviors.
 It is expected that disciplinary actions be progressive in nature.